nachikethas/FunPPScala/pa4/README.md

     def convert(t: CodeTree): CodeTable = ...

-Implement the function convert by using the function `mergeCodeTablesbelow`:
+Implement the function convert by using the function `mergeCodeTables` below:

     def mergeCodeTables(a: CodeTable, b: CodeTable): CodeTable = ...